Skip to main content

 module.exports.connection = connection;

-Once this is done, we can now try to read a document from the database.
-Documents inside the MarkLogic database can be referred to via their URI (think along the lines of a primary key in a RDBMS for accessing a particular record).
+Once that’s done, we can read a document from the database.
+Documents inside MarkLogic are referenced by their URI (think of it like a primary key in an RDBMS).

-Everytime when we'd like to work with documents in the database (create, read, update or delete them) we have to use methods that are in the db.documents
+Every time we want to work with documents (create, read, update or delete), we use methods in the db.documents namespace.
+So this statement fetches a document:

 db.documents.read('/country/italy.json').results();

-method returns a promise so in order to see the actual data we need to call .then
+The .read method returns a promise, so we need to call .then to see the actual data:

 db.documents